trishajjohnson/spotafly/README.md

 ## Deployment

 The backend application is deployed with Heroku and can be found here: https://app-spotafly.herokuapp.com/.
-Frontend is deployed with Surge.
+Frontend is deployed with Surge and can be found here: https://spotafly.surge.sh/.

 ## Tests